ShahsTestingZone/ShahsTestingZone/README.md

  <br />

 <p>
-I took the leap, to change my career and write code for a living as I am curious to know how far I can push my creativity in technology and what I can achieve within the next couple of years.
+I took the leap to change my career and write code for a living as I am curious to know how far I can push my creativity in technology and what I can achieve within the next couple of years.
 It also helps that I love the creation process and building out my own ideas whilst taking the time to continuously learn new knowledge.

 **Technologies that I have worked with include;**
 - **Software Development:** Kotlin and Android Studios